Voucher / Single hire

 Owner plus your first W-2 employee

 Both file your federal and state taxes.
-Wave wins on price; Patriot wins on coverage and a smoother employee portal.
-If your state is not on Wave's tax-service list, Patriot Full Service is the better pick.
+SurePayroll wins on price in a single state; Patriot wins on multi-state coverage and a smoother employee portal.
+If you expect to hire across state lines, Patriot Full Service is the safer pick.

 Scenario 3